dpwoert/magic-circle/readme.md

 - **📦 Presets & Seeding** Enables to create the exact same scene by saving the values of controls and a _seeding_ value.
 When a page is reloaded, the last preset is being reapplied.

 - **📸 Screenshots** Take screenshots easily and in high quality.
 Together with a screenshot, the current preset and seed is saved and can be loaded by loading that screenshot.
+Will also save the current git state, so you can always reproduce that screenshot, even if code has changed.

-- **⏲ Performance measurement** Measures and displays performance metrics like FPS.
+- **⏲ Performance measurement** Measures and displays performance metrics like Frames Per Second.

 - **👐 Touch Bar** Quick actions are possible in the Touch Bar and the live FPS is displayed.